Resolvability in products of spaces of small cardinality: Resolvability in products of regular spaces of cardinality

 We say that a space $X$ is $\kappa$-{\it carvable} iff there is a $\kappa$-carving on $X$. \end{definition}

 Clearly, if $\mathcal{A}$ is a $\kappa$-carving, $\mathcal{H} \subseteq \mathcal{A}$ and $|\mathcal{H}| < \kappa$, then $\mathcal{H}$ is $\kappa$-rare.

-\begin{proposition} Every isodyne space $X$ of regular uncountable cardinality contains a crowded subspace which is either $|X|$-carvable or $\omega$-resolvable. \end{proposition} \begin{proof} Let us assume that $X$ is not $\omega$-resolvable.
-Denote $\kappa = |X|$.
-By Proposition \ref{Pomega_to_irres} the space $X$ contains a hereditary irresolvable subspace $Y$ such that $|Y| = \Delta(Y) = \kappa$.
+\begin{proposition} If an isodyne space $X$ of regular uncountable cardinality is not $\omega$-resolvable, then $X$ contains a crowded $|X|$-carvable subspace. \end{proposition} \begin{proof} Denote $\kappa = |X|$.
+By Lemma \ref{Pomega_to_irres} the space $X$ contains a hereditary irresolvable subspace $Y$ such that $|Y| = \Delta(Y) = \kappa$.

 The set $\mathrm{tr}(Y)$ cannot be dense in $Y$, because otherwise $Y$ would be maximally resolvable by Proposition \ref{PPavlov}.
 Thus, there is a nonempty open in $Y$ set $Z \subseteq Y$ such that $Z \cap \mathrm{tr}(Y) = \emptyset$.
 Let us show that $Z$ is $\kappa$-carvable.